• Skip to primary navigation

 Fitz’s Root Beer

-We wouldn’t recommend Fitz’s for the food, but definitely go for the floats!
+We wouldn’t recommend Fitz’s for the food, but go for the floats!
 Of course, you can get a traditional root beer float but also can mix it up with one of Fitz’s other soda flavors.
 Trust us, these are big enough to share.

 Location: 6605 Delmar Boulevard, Saint Louis